 Recently to numb the pain of the $2 pie betrayal, I turned to 7/11’s new Cookies and Cream doughnuts, as per their collaboration with Hershey’s, and motherfucker let me tell you the soft juicy filling is worth the weight I’ve put on.

 I used to have the body of a Christian.
 I work out daily, eat mostly chicken salads, and I rarely ever splurge on anything that tastes delicious.
 I do eat nuts, and nuts are delicious, but not in the way doughnuts are and my body is starting to show the signs of late night sin.

 In less than a week, my belly has started hanging over my pants when I sit down.
-My belt buckle has moved holes like a teenager trying anal for the first time.
+My belt buckle has moved holes like a teenager trying anal.
 Even with that salty image in my mind, I cannot resist licking the brown goo off my lips as I shove another doughnut down my pie hole.